MachineLearningBCAM/Minimax-risk-classifiers-NeurIPS-2020/README.md

 # Training
 To create an instance of the MRC classifier we must first define the following parameters:
 * r: the number of values of class variable
-* phi: Features of the LPC
+* phi: Features of the MRC

 For the LPC instance we also need to know:
 * m = number of product thresholds